Updated: Dec 31, 2020

 4. Don't wait if you have a long engagement

 Couples planning for 2021 and beyond should not stop planning.
 If you’ve got your eyes on a venue or vendor you love, now is not the time to sit and wait on securing them for the date you want.
-Because a lot of couples are having to postpone their weddings, this means that many are going to be using dates in 2021 as late 2020 dates are already filled by their vendor teams.
+Because a lot of couples are having to postpone their weddings, this means that many are going to be filling up 2021 dates fast and there will be less options available for the newly engaged.
 If you want the vendor team of your dreams, get them lined up right now before their dates are filled by postponements.

 5. Always always always have wedding insurance